 Quick Answer: Hiroshima Luggage Storage

-If lockers are full: Use Crosta Hiroshima, Tours Hiroshima, or a reservation-based luggage app.
+- If large lockers are full: Use Crosta Hiroshima, Tours Hiroshima, Hiroshima Cloak, or a reservation-based luggage app.

-Staying overnight on Miyajima: Check whether your ryokan can help with luggage before bringing a large suitcase across.
+- If you are staying overnight on Miyajima: Ask your ryokan or hotel about luggage support before bringing a full-size suitcase across.

 Best Option: Hiroshima Station Lockers and Baggage Storage

-For most travelers, Hiroshima Station is the smartest place to leave bags before sightseeing.
-It keeps you flexible whether you are heading to the Peace Memorial Park first, taking a train to Miyajimaguchi, or continuing on the Shinkansen later in the day.
+For most visitors, Hiroshima Station is the smartest place to leave bags before sightseeing.
+It keeps you flexible whether you are heading to Peace Memorial Park first, taking the JR line toward Miyajimaguchi, meeting a tour, checking into a hotel later, or continuing on the Shinkansen.

 Why Hiroshima Station Works Best

-- Better than carrying bags all day: Large suitcases are awkward on trams, local JR trains, and ferries.
+- It avoids the worst luggage segments: Large suitcases are awkward on trams, local trains, ferry queues, and crowded sidewalks.

-- More practical than taking luggage to Miyajima: Day-trippers usually gain nothing by bringing a large suitcase past Hiroshima Station.
+- It protects your Miyajima day: Day-trippers usually gain very little by carrying a full-size suitcase past Hiroshima Station.

 Hiroshima Station Locker Locations

-- Near the Shinkansen side: Convenient if you are arriving by bullet train or using Crosta Hiroshima as a backup.
+- Shinkansen side / North Exit area: Convenient if you are arriving by bullet train or want Crosta Hiroshima as your first staffed backup.

-- Near the South Exit side: Better if you are heading straight to the tram for the Peace Memorial Park area.
+- South Exit / minamoa side: Useful if you are heading toward the tram stop or central Hiroshima.

-- Inside some station areas: Useful in a pinch, but outside-access lockers are usually easier if you need to collect your bags later without re-entering ticketed zones.
+- Inside ticketed areas: Useful during transfers, but less convenient if you need to collect bags later after leaving the gates.

 Hiroshima Station Locker Sizes and Typical Prices